Suicidal feelings in children and young people

 - Relationship breakup

-- Adjusting to a big change in their life, such as, economic loss of income in the family or moving to a new home.
+- Adjusting to a big change in their life, (such as, loss of income in the family or moving to a new home).

 - Unsecure housing or homelessness